Pan American (Conn) 56-M bass saxophone

-The toneholes are of the straight variety, and despite the size
+The toneholes are plain drawn, and despite the size

 of the body there's really not much 'meat' on them.
 This is an important

-point when buying a bass sax - because of the difficulty
+point when buying a vintage bass sax.
+Because of the difficulty

-also why you'll find a lot of basses with bent key
+a fall.
+It's also why you'll find a lot of basses with bent key

 cups - where they've been bashed to allow the pad to meet the contours

 I'm not a fan of either warped toneholes nor bent key cups, but